sybrew/hover-highlights/readme.md

 In this image you find the prompts to generate the first commit: https://cyberwire.nl/wp-content/uploads/sites/4/2023/04/ChatGPT-gutenberg-plugin.png.

-Every commit thereafter a response of ChatGPT to the commit title (+description), until the first commit of this readme.
+Every commit thereafter is a response of ChatGPT to the commit title (+description), until the first commit of this readme.md file.